cysouw/diathesis/text/c02_structure.md

 d.
 Der Gong beendet den Wettkampf.
 :::

-Finally, a ~~reversed conversive [PBJ › SBJ › OBJ]~~ differs from a reversed passive in that the prepositional phrase is a lexically governed preposition, as can be identified by a possible  *da+preposition, dass* paraphrase.
+Finally, a ~~reversed conversive [PBJ › SBJ › OBJ]~~ differs from a reversed passive in that the prepositional phrase is a lexically governed preposition, as can be identified by a possible  *da(r)+Preposition, dass* paraphrase.
 This is for example attested with the diatheses between *staunen über* 'to marvel' and *erstaunen* 'to amaze' [@next], see [@sec:preverb-inverted-passives].

 ::: ex
 ~~Reversed conversive [PBJ › SBJ › OBJ]~~